-Weight loss starts in the kitchen, but carrying healthy habits over to your workspace will help you avoid trips to the office vending machine and other bad habits that can sabotage your goals.
+Weight loss starts in the kitchen and in the gym, but carrying healthy habits over to your workspace will help you avoid trips to the office vending machine and other bad habits that can sabotage your goals.

 The first step: get organized at work so your surroundings support your health goals, says Dorothy Breininger, a professional organizer who lost 75 pounds and wrote the book “Stuff Your Face or Face Your Stuff: Lose Weight by Decluttering Your Life.”